 Circle-Internal Transfer Rejected (Scenario 1)

-If Circle rejects the internal move between your two Circle ledger accounts, the single transfer step transitions directly to failed (no intermediate submitted or confirmed lifecycle is observed for Circle-internal moves).
-Funds remain at the source ledger account.
+If Circle rejects the internal move between your two Circle ledger accounts, step.submitted fires (Tesser handed off to Circle) and the single transfer step then transitions to failed when Circle's response is a rejection rather than a confirmation.
+Funds remain at the desired.from.account_id.

 What you will observe: